 Future of work

-Flexible Work Arrangements in Low Wage Jobs: Evidence from Job Vacancy Data with Abi Adams-Prassel, Maria Balgova, Tom Waters, SSRN working paper
+Flexible Work Arrangements in Low Wage Jobs: Evidence from Job Vacancy Data, with Abi Adams-Prassel, Maria Balgova, and Tom Waters, SSRN working paper

-Asymptotic Properties of the Gauge of Step-Indicator Saturation with Bent Nielsen, working paper
+Asymptotic Properties of the Gauge of Step-Indicator Saturation, with Bent Nielsen, R&R Econometric Theory

 Director of Oxford COVID-19 Impact Monitor, a mobility insights provider for the UK during the COVID-19 pandemic, with Adam Saunders.
 The Telegraph article 1, article 2; The Guardian article; Oxford Uni new article 1, article 2, article 3, article 4; The Daily Mail article, BBC news interview